Urban Practitioners Cohort

 Princeton Seminary Campus and area Churches

 The Urban Practitioners Cohort is a program of the Urban Ministry Initiatives and is administered by Continuing Education.
 The goal of the Urban Practitioners Cohort (UPC) is to enhance the preparation of the participants in sustaining effective ministry in an urbanized world.
-The program takes place over a one-week intensive.
+The program takes place over a one-week intensive with an overnight retreat.
 The Urban Ministry Initiatives is a partnership between Multicultural Relations, Field Education, and Continuing Education.

 - Leadership and Practice in the Beloved Community